aplteam/Tester2/README.md

 ### Make the test framework stop

-`Tester2` allows you to stop at strategic important points in time.
+`Tester2` allows you to stop at strategically important points in time.

 #### Stopping on a test function

-You might want to trace trough a test function from top to bottom.
+You might want to trace through a test function from top to bottom without tracing through the test framework.
 That can be achieved by passing a 1 as left argument to any of the `Run*` functions.
 The test framework will stop just before the test function(s) get executed.

 #### Stopping on `Initial` function(s)